cjxyyzs/ENF-NAH-Dataset/README.md

   - **'H1_ref'**: "001_ref~213_ref.wav" the corresponding 213 reference ENF (noise-free, same duration) obtained from power main.
   - **'H1_ref_one_day'**: the corresponding one-day (24 hours) reference ENF for the 213 recordings.
 "3-5,23.wav" means "003.wav", "004.wav", "005.wav" and "023.wav" in 'H1' folder are recorded within the same day.
   - **'H0'**: "001~027.wav" 27 real-world recordings without captured ENF.
+# Note about the Ground-Truth
+The ground-truth matched location (the lag that corresponds to the true timestamp) can be determined by aligning noise-free reference files with their respective one-day references.
+For instance, matching "005_ref.wav" in 'H1_ref' folder with "3-5,23.wav" in 'H1_ref_one_day' folder yields the lag index, serving as the ground truth timestamp for "005.wav" in 'H1' folder.
+This implies that "005.wav" should align with the same or very close lag index in "3-5,23.wav".
+Correlation coefficient (CC) can be used for the matching criterion as long as the recording and reference are matched using the same criterion.

 # Recording Information
 ## Environment